top of page

 Eligibility: Rising 6th to 8th grade students

-The On Being Human program by Johns Hopkins University is designed to help middle school students question their sense of “knowing” through biological, psychological, and philosophical methods.
-Within the program, three main topics are covered: Math: Paradoxes and Infinities, Science: Anatomy and Physiology, and Writing: Crafting the Essay.
-Through these different topics, students will be encouraged to conduct research and create reports on their findings while receiving mentorship that helps them hone their skills and deepen their quest to go beyond what they already know.
-Additionally, you will also be trained to question the interconnectedness between various topics through lab research work that uses propositional logic, precision, and critical thinking.
+The On Being Human program is designed to help middle school students question their sense of “knowing” through biological, psychological, and philosophical methods.
+The program covers three main topics: Math: Paradoxes and Infinities, Science: Anatomy and Physiology, and Writing: Crafting the Essay.
+You will conduct research and create reports on your findings while receiving mentorship that hones your skills.
+Additionally, you will be trained to question the interconnectedness between various topics through lab research that uses propositional logic, precision, and critical thinking.

 Cost: $6,599